OGGM/oggm/docs/input-data.rst

 For runs into the Little Ice Age, a border value of 160 is more than enough.
-For simulations into the 21st century, a border value of 80 or even 10 is sufficient.
+For simulations into the 21st century, a border value of 80 is sufficient.

-Users should be aware that the amount of data to download isn't small, especially for full directories at levels 2 to 4.
+Users should be aware that the amount of data to download isn't small, especially for full directories at levels 3.
 Here is an indicative table for the total amount of data for all 18 RGI regions (excluding Antarctica):

 ======  =====  =====  =====  =====
 Level   B  10  B  80  B 160  B 250
 ======  =====  =====  =====  =====
-**L1**  2.8G   11G    31G    65G
+**L1**  2.4G   11G    29G    63G
-**L2**  7.5G   41G    115G   247G
+**L2**  5.1G   14G    32G    65G
-**L3**  11G    44G    118G   250G
+**L3**  13G    44G    115G   244G
-**L4**  14G    48G    122G   255G
-**L5**  4.6G   4.8G   5.2G   5.6G
+**L4**  4.2G   4.5G   4.8G   5.3G
 ======  =====  =====  =====  =====

 Certain regions are much smaller than others of course.
-As an indication, with prepro level 4 and a border 160, the Alps are 2.2G large, Greenland 12G, and Iceland 365M.
+As an indication, with prepro level 3 and a map border of 160, the Alps are 2G large, Greenland 11G, and Iceland 334M.

-Therefore, it is recommended to always pick the smallest border value, and to start your runs from level 5 if possible.
+Therefore, it is recommended to always pick the smallest border value suitable for your research question, and to start your runs from level 4 if possible.

 .. note::